Who is Christopher Scherz? Overview

 Here I worked with a composite lay-up artisan - someone who had been producing composite parts for decades - to reverse engineer a water pump housing made entirely out of carbon fiber.
 The artisan was not familiar with CAD, and I am, so my boss partnered us together to produce the production proposal for the incredibly complex composite tooling and molds required to produce the composite water pump.
 With his guidance and detailed drawings, I was able to produce a production proposal that was essential in producing the part "in-house".In addition, this experience allowed me to become familiar with motor vehicle components in general.
 Lastly, I was able to learn about advanced engineering techniques including Functionally Gradient Additive Manufacturing and topology optimizations.

-Christopher Scherz Education Details
+Christopher Scherz education

-Mechanical Eng. & Entrepreneurship
+Master'S Of Engineering Management, Mechanical Eng. & Entrepreneurship

-Mechanical Engineering
+Bachelor’S Degree, Mechanical Engineering

-Frequently Asked Questions about Christopher Scherz
+Frequently asked questions about Christopher Scherz

 What company does Christopher Scherz work for?

-Christopher Scherz works for Votebud
+Christopher Scherz works for VoteBud.

-What is Christopher Scherz's role at the current company?
+What is Christopher Scherz's role at VoteBud?

 What is Christopher Scherz's email address?